 Section of Epidemiology

-I'm affiliated with the Perinatal, Obstetric, and Pediatric Epidemiology (POPE) research group at Section of Epidemiology, Department of Public Health, lead by Professor Anne-Marie Nybo Andersen.
+I'm a PhD Student in the Perinatal, Obstetric, and Pediatric Epidemiology (POPE) research group at Section of Epidemiology, Department of Public Health, led by Professor Anne-Marie Nybo Andersen.

-Specifically, I'm involved in multiple workpackages in LifeCycle, including the ones involving integration and harmonization of data in the Cohort Network, and the integration of early life stressors (e.g. socio-economic and lifestyle), and development of life-course cardio-metabolic health trajectories - each in collaboration with research groups across Europe.
+Specifically, I'm involved in workpackages that involves integration and harmonization of data in the Cohort Network, and collaborate on research projects that integrates early life stressors (e.g. socio-economic and lifestyle), and develops life-course cardio-metabolic health trajectories.

-Previously, I've been affiliated with research centres in Cambridge (UK), Glostrup (DK), and Copenhagen (DK) on a range of research projects.
-A general theme was social inequality in health - in regard to prevention, treatment and interventions using qualitative and quantitative analyses,respectively.
+Furthermore, I've been affiliated with research centres in Glostrup (DK) and Copenhagen (DK) on a range of research projects.
+A general theme has been social inequality in health - in regard to prevention, treatment and interventions using qualitative and quantitative analyses,respectively.